mariev/studiousmarie/_posts/2013-01-25-githubblog_part4.md

 and templates.
 You know how to start a Jekyll server to view local draft posts.
 And you understand the filename nomenclature for scheduling posts.

 But blogging is all about an easy conversation, no?
-I visit your RSS reader, you post a reply, and so forth.
-Really, if you can master css, this will be a walk in the park.
+My posts visit your RSS reader, you post a reply, and so forth.
+Really, if you can master CSS, this will be a walk in the park.

 ### Enabling the RSS feed
 In *gh-pages* create the folder ```feed``` and within that, the file ```index.xml```.